 Authority Requirements may be used in two ways:

-a) They may be drawn from Knowledge Sources to Decisions, Business Knowledge Models, and other Knowledge Sources, where they represent the dependence of the DRD element on the knowledge source.
+a) They may be drawn from Knowledge Sources to Decisions, invocable elements (Business Knowledge Models or Decision Services), and other Knowledge Sources, where they represent the dependence of the DRD element on the knowledge source.
 This might be used to record the fact that a set of business rules must be consistent with a published document (e.g., a piece of legislation or a statement of business policy), or that a specific person or organizational group is responsible for defining some decision logic, or that a decision is managed by a person or group.
 An example of this use of Knowledge Sources is shown in Figure 6-3: in this case the Business Knowledge Model requires two sources of authority – a policy document and legislation – and the policy document requires the authority of a policy group.